buckstephenh/NikeDeck/README.md

 # Specification:

 Please create a RESTful microservice that implements a card shuffling algorithm, as defined below.
+DONE

 We’d like to see evidence of test-driven development with unit tests.
+IN PROCESSand as usual the tests are coming after the initial product, so I didn't design the tests first then create the product.
+But this will give me some time to think about how one might go about this and push back and/or create the specifications in the test before I proceed with the solution programming.
+Need to study Cucumber possibly.
+For now using Spring and junit.

 We’d prefer you use Gradle for the build, and Jetty to host, but these aren't requirements.
+DONE

 Use best practices of interfaces and generics for abstraction, preferably implementing a strategy pattern for deploy-time dependency injection of a shuffling algorithm.
+IN PROCESS

 Please document your decision making process with comments in the code, especially with regards to any scope reduction.
+DONE See above and below.

 Requirements:

 ·         Create a microservice that stores and shuffles card decks.
+DONE

 ·         A card may be represented as a simple string such as “5-heart”, or “K-spade”.
+DONE

 ·         A deck is an ordered list of 52 standard playing cards.
+DONE

-·         Expose a RESTful interface that allows a user to:
+·         Expose a RESTful interface that allows a user to: DONE

 ·         PUT an idempotent request for the creation of a new named deck.
 New decks are created in some initial sorted order.
+DONE For convenience I include the ACE as a face card so initial sort is a bit off, not fully ranked.

 ·         POST a request to shuffle an existing named deck.
+DONE

 ·         GET a list of the current decks persisted in the service.
+DONE

 ·         GET a named deck in its current sorted/shuffled order.
+DONE

 ·         DELETE a named deck.
+DONE

 ·         Design your own data and API structure(s) for the deck.
+DONE

 ·         Persist the decks in-memory only, but stub the persistence layer such that it can be later upgraded to a durable datastore.
+DONE for save, need for fetch, delete, display.

 ·         Implement a simple shuffling algorithm that simply randomizes the deck in-place.
+DONE via Collections.

 ·         Implement a more complex algorithm that simulates hand-shuffling, i.e. splitting the deck in half and interleaving the two halves, repeating the process multiple times.
+DONE single iteration, for more just repeat the commmand.

 ·         Allow switching the algorithms at deploy-time only via configuration.
+DONE via -D command line, need to resolve Spring property magic.

-          Provide the source code and instructions for building/running/using the microservice.
+·         Provide the source code and instructions for building/running/using the microservice.
+DONE